kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 1. ArgoCD syncs nginx ingress and cert-manager automatically
 1. Manually update the DNS records so that ArgoCD is accessible.
     ```shell
-    # Apply DNS record manually in AWS Route53
+    # Apply below DNS CNAME record manually in AWS Route53
-    # load balancer details from k get svc -n nginx-ingress-controller nginx-ingress-controller
     # argodemo.lab.kubermatic.io and *.argodemo.lab.kubermatic.io
+    # You can get load balancer details from `k get svc -n nginx-ingress-controller nginx-ingress-controller`
-    # now you can access ArgoCD at https://argocd.argodemo.lab.kubermatic.io
+    # After DNS setup, you can access ArgoCD at https://argocd.argodemo.lab.kubermatic.io
     ```
 1. Install KKP EE without helm-charts.
-If we want to finish the demo with separate seed, we will need Enterprise Edition KKP.
-You can run the demo with master-seed combo, you can use community edition of KKP.
+If you would want complete ArgoCD setup with separate seeds, we will need Enterprise Edition of KKP.
+You can run the demo with master-seed combo.
+For this,  community edition of KKP is sufficient.
     ```shell
     make install-kkp-dev
     ```
-1. Apply ClusterIssuer.
-Note: During the demo, we are using staging letsencrypt certificate provider.
-In real world, you should use production lets-encrypt certificate issuer.
-Just need to change the url in below.
+1. Apply ClusterIssuer. **Note:** For the demo, staging LetsEncrypt certificate provider is used.
+In real world production applications, you should use production LetsEncrypt certificate issuer.
+Just need to change the url in `dev/clusterIssuer.yaml` file.
     ```shell
     kubectl apply -f dev/clusterIssuer.yaml
     ```